alinush/6.824-lecture-notes/l10-treadmarks.md

 **Q:** Does LRC provide the same consistency model as RC?

- - no: LRC hides some writes that RC reveals
+ - **No!** LRC hides some writes that RC reveals
+ - Note: if you use locks correctly, then you should not notice the differences between (E)RC and LRC
  - in above example, RC reveals `y=1` to M2, LRC does not reveal
    + because RC broadcasts changes on a lock release
  - so `"M2: print x, y"` might print fresh data for RC, stale for LRC